softcoder/riprunner/README.md

 npm install -g @angular/cli

+- Install project dependencies:

+cd angular
+npm install

 - Compile and Build the angular project:

-cd angular
 ng build --base-href=/~softcoder/svvfd1/php/ngui/ --output-path=../php/ngui/ --aot

 Notice above the base-href which is the document root path on your webserver where rip runner is installed.